w3c/web-advertising/rtb-use-case.md

 # Summary

 Real Time Bidding or RTB is a standard which establishes an open marketplace for online advertising.
 A popular version of this standard is [OpenRTB](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf).
+The existence of this marketplace is critical to the advertising industry as it provides publishers a way to obtain fair value for their inventory and advertisers a way to improve the effectiveness of their advertising either by cost or effectiveness optimization.

 This use case is heavily dependant upon anonymous user-level tracking but it need not be.
 At the end of the day, these exchanges do not exist to track users; they exist to enable a value exchange between publishers and advertisers.
 If browsers are willing to act as a trust agent in this context, it is conceivable that an open advertising market could be created which is not dependant upon user-level cross-site tracking.